bannersamuelson/Cevap/README.md

 Cevap - ("game" in Turkish)
 ## Project Description

- The app project will be a fast video game lookup that has helpful information without needing to do multiple searches.
+ The app project will be a lookup machine for fast video game information without needing to do multiple searches.

 There will be included in the site with relevant games, suggestions, categories.